tim-hardcastle/Pipefish/docs/the-type-system-in-theory.md

 ### Formulaic definition of abstract types

 As things are, abstract types must be defined "by hand", e.g. by writing `Monster = Troll/Orc/Dragon`.
-But we could define an abstact class by the properties of its members, e.g. that it contains all structs having a given field label.
+But we could define an abstract class by the properties of its members, e.g. that it contains all structs having a given field label.
 Or that it can have function `foo` called on it.

 Given that simplicity is an important goal of the language, I'd have to think about what could be commonly useful and clearly expressible.
 I don't want to havre obscure idioms.
 People can just write more code.